magomanalang/TFM2-Character-Creator/README.md

 ---

+You can also just open the Index.HTML and use it as well !!

+---

 ## 📖 How to Use the Creator

 1. **Configure Mod Metadata**: In the **Mod Info** tab, set a unique `Mod ID` (use `lowercase_snake_case` like `my_champion_mod`), name, author, and description.